jamescalm/coding-app-challenge-jamescalma/README.md

 For the persistence function, I decided to save the last selected track by the user.
 I used both the trackId and collectionId since not all tracks has a trackId.
 I saved them both in the sharedPreferences and when the users opens the app, I get the data from shared
 Preference and show the last track selected by the users.

+You can look at the git logs of the project to see when I started the project and also incorporated basic pushing to an online repo.
+Used Git Extensions as repository manager since I'm familiar with using it.